crazywifi/llm-Intruder/README.md

 4. For new attack classes, include a short description and reference / CVE if applicable.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for the full checklist.

 ---

-## Security disclosure

-Found a vulnerability in LLM-Intruder itself?
-Please do **not** open a public issue.
-Email `security@<your-domain>` or open a [GitHub Security Advisory](../../security/advisories/new) privately.
-We aim to respond within 5 business days.

----